jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EE 48 Effect of disposal or event
 Amount of depreciation recovery income
-(1) For the purposes of section EE 44, if the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs, the lesser of the following amounts is the amount of depreciation recovery income derived by the person for the income year in which the disposal or the event occurs:
+(1) For the purposes of section EE 44, if the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs, the lesser of the following amounts is the amount of depreciation recovery income derived by the person:
   (a) the amount by which the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs; and
   (b) the amount given by subsections (1B) and (1C).
 Amount for subsection (1)(b)